wxyz-abcd/node-haxball/README.md

       - `onPluginUpdate(oldPluginObj, newPluginObj, customData)`: an old plugin object(`oldPluginObj`) was replaced by a new plugin object(`newPluginObj`).
       - `onLibraryUpdate(oldLibraryObj, newLibraryObj, customData)`: an old library object(`oldLibraryObj`) was replaced by a new library object(`newLibraryObj`).
       - `onLanguageChange(abbr, customData)`: API's language abbreviation was changed to `abbr`.
+      - `onVariableValueChange(addonObject, variableName, oldValue, newValue, customData)`: Value of the variable inside `addonObject` named `variableName` was changed from `oldValue` to `newValue`.

 - `Renderer`: A class that defines a renderer.
 Any renderer should be based on this class.

   - `constructor(metadata)`: creates a new `Renderer` instance. `metadata` is the information that you would want to show/update inside a GUI application.

+  - `properties`:
+    - `room`: The room that this renderer is attached to.

   - `abstract callbacks`: These functions should be overridden when writing a GUI application using this API before creating any `Renderer` object.
 These are defined in `Renderer.prototype`.
     - `defineMetadata(metadata)`: Does nothing, returns nothing by default.
 This function should define the given `metadata` object inside this `Renderer` object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 For example, the default renderer in the examples folder uses the following `metadata` structure: `{name, version, author, description}`.
-    - `defineVariable(variable)`: Does nothing, returns `variable`'s value by default.
-This function should define the given `variable` object inside this `Renderer` object.
-This is not done here for optimization purposes.
+    - `defineVariable({name, value, type, range, description})`: Defines the variable with the given `name` and `value` inside this `Renderer` object.
+The rest of the properties are not used by default for optimization purposes.
 (We do not need these values in a non-GUI environment.)
-For example, the default renderer in the examples folder use the following variable structure: `{name, type, value, range, description}`.
-This function should return the value of the `variable`, and should be used whenever a variable whose value is changeable from outside will be defined.
+This function should be used whenever a variable whose value is changeable from outside will be defined.
+Fires an `onVariableValueChange` event whenever this variable's value changes, if the global `config.noVariableValueChangeEvent` is not `true`.

   - `callbacks`:
-    - `initialize(room)`: only called once while creating or joining a room, or during a call to `Room.setRenderer`.
+    - `initialize()`: only called once while creating or joining a room, or during a call to `Room.setRenderer`.
     - `finalize()`: only called once while leaving a room, or during a call to `Room.setRenderer`.
     - `render(extrapolatedRoomState)`: called inside `requestAnimationFrame` callback. rendering logic should be here.
     - `onXXXXXXX(..., customData)`: (where `XXXXXXX` is the name of the event) called after the respective plugin callbacks `plugin.onXXXXXXX(...)` and `room.onXXXXXXX(..., customData)`. `customData` is the object that might be returned from the last call of `plugin.onXXXXXXX(...)` or `room.onXXXXXXX(...)`.